ablodge/amr-utils/README.md

 # amr-utils
-A python package of common operations for AMRs
+A python package for working with AMR data, working with AMR alignments, and visualizing AMRs.
+This code is maintained by Austin Blodgett.
 I wrote amr-utils to store operations that I often need when doing research with AMRs.
 ### Features:
 - Load AMRs from a file or directory, with support for multiple formats
 - Load AMR alignments, with support for LDC, JAMR, and ISI alignment formats
-- iterate through nodes, edges, or alignments in an AMR
+- simple class for accessing AMR nodes, edges, alignments, etc.
 - Tools for AMR Visualization using HTML (AMR string) or Latex (AMR graph)

 ### Requirements